Letter Of Intent Signed By Trump To Build Moscow Trump Tower Obtained By CNN: ‘He Was Lying’

 Donald Trump has long maintained that he or his campaign had nothing to do with Russia.
 But when special counsel Robert Mueller proved that his campaign staff, including former lawyer Michael Cohen and his former national security adviser Michael Flynn, had a lot to do with Russia, Trump tried to defend himself by claiming that he was not aware of their contacts with Russia.

 Then, last week, filings for Cohen’s sentencing revealed that he had lied about the actual timeline of his dealings with Russian officials regarding the construction of Trump Tower in Moscow.
-Cohen admitted to keeping Trump in the loop about the development, which also Trump denied.
-But now CNN has obtained a piece of document which flies in the face of Trump’s assertion that he had nothing to do with Russia.
+Cohen admitted to keeping Trump in the loop about the development, which Trump also denied.
+But now CNN has obtained a document which potentially flies in the face of Trump’s assertion that he had nothing to do with Russia.
 A letter of intent signed by Donald Trump to go forward with the construction of Trump Tower Moscow shows that even while he was preparing to run his campaign for the presidency, he was giving his company the go-ahead to foster a massive real estate deal in Moscow.

-As Chris Cuomo of CNN noted while introducing the document, the letter of intent signed by Trump doesn’t implicate him of any wrongdoing or proves his criminality, but it shows us clearly that Donald Trump has been lying about having no contact with Russia.
+As Chris Cuomo of CNN noted while introducing the document, the letter of intent signed by Trump doesn’t implicate him of any wrongdoing or proves his criminality, but it allegedly shows us that Donald Trump has been lying about having no contact with Russia.
 The fact is that he signed a letter of intent to build Moscow Trump Tower in October of 2015 when he was preparing to build his campaign.
 Cohen has already told investigators that he continued to work with Russian officials to see the proposed project to its completion much beyond the start of Trump’s campaign and that he kept Trump in the loop all that time.

 never forget pic.twitter.com/oRNbixkhd1